Facepunch/chippy-docs/docs/tutorials/stage.md

     "song": "019", // the song config file to use

 	"arena": {
-		// arena position and size
-        "bounds": "rectCenter(vec2(0f, 0f), vec2(200f, 200f))",
+		// arena position and size (this stage is 200 units wide, 200 units tall, and centered around x:0, y:0) "bounds": "rectCenter(vec2(0f, 0f), vec2(200f, 200f))",
     },
 }